*Bookmark this page!

 - Pray for Carole Hyldahl who is struggling with health issues.

-- Please continue to pray for our expectant mother’s, Lindsey Yarrington Williams who is due in October, and Caroline Pisano, Kim and John McCarthy’s daughter, who is due in January.
+- Please continue to pray for our expectant mother’s, Caroline Pisano, Kim and John McCarthy’s daughter, who is due in January.
 Madi and Luke Prothero, Ruth Prothero’s son and daughter-in-law, due in late January.
+Nelia and Ivan Jones, who are expecting their first child, a boy, due in February.

 Our Church:

-- Pray for our Membership Class that has begun a new session.
-Pray for good participation, attendance, and clear direction for those who are considering the decision to become members.
+- Pray for our Membership Class and clear direction for those who are considering the decision to become members.

 Our nation & those in authority.